paras941/vanilla-js-tictactoe-game/README.md

 💡 Features

-✅ Interactive 3×3 game grid
+✅ Interactive 3×3 game grid.
-✅ Alternating turns between X and O
+✅ Alternating turns between X and O.
-✅ Winning and draw detection
+✅ Winning and draw detection.
-✅ Auto reset after each round
+✅ Auto reset after each round.
-✅ Smooth hover effects and animations
+✅ Smooth hover effects and animations.
-✅ Modern UI with gradient background and shadows
+✅ Modern UI with gradient background and shadows.

 🧰 Technologies Used